Real Estate Conveyancing Lawyers

 Moreover, searches are made with the municipality that the property is located in to confirm outstanding utility payments (in areas where utility costs run with the land) and property taxes.
 If purchasing a condominium, your lawyer will also confirm that all condominium fees are up to date and determine if there are any outstanding special assessments or outstanding levies.

 Lastly, your real estate conveyancing lawyer meets with you to sign the paperwork related to the transaction.
+If you are unable to meet with the lawyers in person, let them know ahead of time and click on this link to see how Zoom meetings are conducted.
 Your appointment will typically occur 7 – 10 days before the closing date and your lawyer will review all the closing documents and mortgage documents with you.
 Often this meeting may occur 2-3 days prior to possession.
 Remember to bring any deposit money required to close the transaction and 2 pieces of identification to this appointment.

 Real Estate Conveyancing Lawyer Help